What signs of head pain should we look for of a dog, and what may a dog’s headache tell us about its general health?

 Do dogs get headaches and migraines?

 Diagnosing a dog with a headache is not always a straightforward case.
 MRI scans and blood tests will not reveal such a pain.
-Nevertheless, vets see no reason for a dog not to feel pain in its head, especially if it is suffering with the same condition that would give us a headache.
+Nevertheless, vets see no reason why a dog wouldn’t feel pain in its head, especially if it is suffering with the same condition that would give us a headache.

 Conditions associated with our headaches – diseases, viral infections, joint pain – are as commonplace of dogs as they are of humans.
-A vet may opine that a dog is in pain if the animal has a high heart rate and is exhibiting odd behaviour; if the dog does not have obvious signs of body pain that could point to it having a headache.
+A vet may come to the conclusion that a dog is in pain if the animal has a high heart rate and is exhibiting odd behaviour but does not have obvious signs of body pain.

 Writes the lead researcher: “One day to 2 hours before the onset of vocalization, the dog would appear fearful and quiet, and would hide under furniture, avoiding any interaction at home.
 After this initial period, the dog would start vocalizing, as if she was experiencing pain, and would have a low head carriage.”